 How Much Will My Case Cost?

 This is undoubtedly the question you’re asking.
 To determine the answer, we need to know more about the case.
-The best way to figure it out for your case is through an attorney consultation.
-To schedule one, call our main number at 813-415-3510 or complete the contact form on this page.
+To schedule a consultation, call our main office number at 813-415-3510 or complete the contact form on this page.